 The AETC Program was well represented at the 2018 National Ryan White Conference on HIV Care & Treatment.
 The AETC National Coordinating Resource Center exhibited an array of AETC Program developed resources and promotional items.TitleSession IDTypePresenters/ PanelistsDate/time...

 Moving beyond culture competency to cultural humility acknowledges patients’ authority over their own lived experience

 Health care delivery often involves a one-size-fits-all approach.
 As clinicians, we treat a patient with a particular diagnosis similar to the last patient we saw with the same...

-I remember driving to Chicago on my first day as a Midwest AETC Practice Transformation (PT) Coach filled with both excitement and apprehension to participate in a 3-day intensive training titled Building Blocks of High Performing Primary Care.
-While the concepts of PT were familiar to me after...
+I remember driving to Chicago on my first day as a Midwest AETC Practice Transformation (PT) Coach.
+I was filled with both excitement and apprehension to participate in a intensive training titled Building Blocks of High Performing Primary Care.
+While the concepts of PT were familiar to me...